RealRude/RealRude/README.md

-- 👋 Hi, I’m @RealRudeKevin and I am from Czech Republic
+- 👋 Hey, I’m @RealRudeKevin and I am from Czech Republic.
 - ☯️ I’m interested in personal growth 💪, politics 🌍, economics 💹, psychology 🧘 and history 📚
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on beginner to intermediate projects written in Python.
+- 💞️ I’m looking to collaborate on beginner to intermediate level projects written in Python.
 - 🎯 My skills include, but are not limited to:
 📌 SQL
 📌 Python